Marcus-Arcadius/sd-webui-bash-suite/README.md

 #### I recommend backing up the whole /stable-diffusion-webui/outputs/ folder to be sure you have all of your art.
 Dragging and dropping this folder into a cloud storage provider to update it after each session is recommended.
 Guide on how to set up Google Drive automatic art backups can be found [here.](https://docs.google.com/document/d/1wXrFKPq5wi4fK7y7Ww7ALf2yj1cVmJLbROO0b_u6y9A/edit)

+#### Note: My scripts pull live from the latest repository updates on Github, there may occasionally be breaking changes, I’ll try to occasionally check for these and update the scripts / template where I have the ability to.

 ## Scripts Included: